Indian police investigating Google mapping contest

 The investigation is the latest in a series of disputes between various governments and Google over privacy and security issues involving its popular mapping products.

-In March, Google agreed to pay $7 million (4.5 million pounds) in the United States to settle an investigation into an incident in which its Street View mapping cars allegedly collected passwords and other personal data from home wireless networks between 2008 and 2010.
+In March, Google agreed to pay $7 million in the United States to settle an investigation into an incident in which its Street View mapping cars allegedly collected passwords and other personal data from home wireless networks between 2008 and 2010.

 In 2011, city police in the southern Indian technology hub of Bangalore ordered Google to suspend a Street View service over security concerns, three weeks after the company started collecting images from the city.